Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 ### Task 2: MNIST
 In this task we will go one step further.
 Instead of a cosine function our neural network will learn how to identify handwritten digits from the [MNSIT dataset](http://yann.lecun.com/exdb/mnist/).
 For that we will be using the [linen api](https://flax.readthedocs.io/en/latest/api_reference/flax.linen.html) of the module [flax](https://flax.readthedocs.io/en/latest/).
 Firstly, make yourself familiar with the linen api to get started with training a fully connected network in `src/mnist.py`.
 In this script some functions are already implemented and can easily be reused.
+Use `jax.numpy.array_split` to create a list of batches from your training set.
+[Broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) is an elegant way to deal with data batches.
+This task aims to compute gradients and update steps for all batches in the list.

 - Implement the `normalize` function to ensure approximate standard-normal inputs.
 Make use of handy numpy methods that you already know.
 Normalization requires subtraction of the mean and division by the standard deviation with $i = 1, \dots w$ and $j = 1, \dots h$ with $w$ the image width and $h$ the image height and $k$ running through the batch dimension: